desserts

 Storage and Reheating

-Store leftover cheesecake in the refrigerator for up to 5 days, covered tightly with plastic wrap.
-It can also be frozen for up to 3 months; just ensure it is well-wrapped.
+Store leftover blueberry cheesecake in an airtight container in the refrigerator for up to 5 days.
+It can also be frozen for up to 2 months; simply wrap it tightly with plastic wrap and aluminum foil.
 Thaw in the refrigerator before serving.

 Cooking Mistakes

-• Overmixing the batter can lead to cracks in the cheesecake.
+• Overmixing the batter can lead to cracks; mix just until combined.

 Helpful Tips